 The trailhead to Abrams Falls, a very popular hike, begins in the Cove.
 It’s 2.5 miles long, making a 5-mile round trip.
 For a longer hike, take the 4.5 mile trail to Gregory Bald (9 miles round trip).
 The Rocky Top trail originates in Cades Cove also, as well as Thunderhead Mountain – both longer hikes.

-For a low price, the park has a full-color topographical map and guide to the 9 Best Day Hikes in and around Cades Cove.
+For a low price, the park has a full-color topographical map and guide to Day Hikes in and around Cades Cove.
 Elevation charts give a quick view of how hard each trek will be – and when hiking in the mountains, it’s important to know before you go!
 The guide includes Abrams Falls, Gregory Bald, Rich Mountain Loop and Spence Field.

 Cades Cove Heritage Tours